DrCybernotix/Bus-Route-Detection-and-Classification/README.md

  ## Results

- The following implementation yeilded **98.6%** Accuracy on classification of Buses from non-Bus vehicles and **99.99%** Accuracy in Optical Character Recognition.
+ The following implementation with TensorFlow yeilded **98.6%** Accuracy on classification of Buses from non-Bus vehicles and **99.99%** Accuracy in Optical Character Recognition.

  ## License